opencve/opencve/docker/INSTALL.md

 ### Start the OpenCVE stack

-Now you can run the command to bootstrap the entire stack:
+Now you can run the command to bootstrap the stack.
+It will create the containers, add the airflow connections, collect the web static files, update the `OPENCVE_SECRET_KEY` and create the needed database tables and procedures:

 ```
 ./install.sh start-docker-stack
+--> Get PG ENV variables from docker compose env file
 --> Starting Docker compose stack
+[...]
+--> Adding Airflow connections
+[...]
+--> Updating OpenCVE secret key
+[...]
+--> Restarting webserver
+[...]
+--> Collecting static files from Django webserver
 [...]
 ```